Hate speech laws in the United Kingdom: Part 3A

 The Racial and Religious Hatred Act 2006 amended the Public Order Act 1986 by adding Part 3A.
 That Part says, "A person who uses threatening words or behaviour, or displays any written material which is threatening, is guilty of an offence if he intends thereby to stir up religious hatred."
 The Part protects freedom of expression by stating in Section 29J:

 Nothing in this Part shall be read or given effect in a way which prohibits or restricts discussion, criticism or expressions of antipathy, dislike, ridicule, insult or abuse of particular religions or the beliefs or practices of their adherents, or of any other belief system or the beliefs or practices of its adherents, or proselytising or urging adherents of a different religion or belief system to cease practising their religion or belief system.

 The Criminal Justice and Immigration Act 2008 amended Part 3A of the Public Order Act 1986.
-The amended Part 3A adds, for England and Wales, the offence of inciting hatred on the ground of sexual orientation.
-All the offences in Part 3 attach to the following acts: the use of words or behaviour or display of written material, publishing or distributing written material, the public performance of a play, distributing, showing or playing a recording, broadcasting or including a programme in a programme service, and possession of inflammatory material.
+The amendments to Part 3A introduce the offence of inciting hatred on the grounds of sexual orientation in England and Wales.
+All the offences in Part 3 relate to the following acts: the use of words or behaviour or display of written material, publication or distribution of written material, public performance of a play, distributing, showing or playing a recording, broadcasting or including a programme in a programme service, and possession of inflammatory material.
 In the circumstances of hatred based on religious belief or on sexual orientation, the relevant act (namely, words, behaviour, written material, or recordings, or programme) must be threatening and not just abusive or insulting.